gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - How to make a plugin implementation visible to all scripts?
 - How to declare plugin repositories?
 - How to make classes visible without applying the plugin?
+- How apply a plugin that is built in the same project?

 ## Declaring plugin repositories